 Hypertensive disorders of pregnancy (HDP) are a major cause of poor pregnancy outcome in Canada and internationally.
 HDP encompasses a spectrum of conditions, including pre-existing hypertension, gestational hypertension and preeclampsia.
-These conditions range in severity from a mild increase in blood pressure at term with no additional signs, symptoms or adverse sequelae to multisystem conditions with the potential for significant maternal, fetal and neonatal harm.
+These conditions range in severity from a mild increase in blood pressure at term with no additional signs, symptoms or adverse sequelae to multisystem conditions with the potential harm for the gestational parent and baby.
 For many of the clinical manifestations of HDP, optimal strategies for prevention and management have yet to be determined, with delivery of the fetus being the only definitive treatment.
 (4) Despite extensive research, the onset of hypertension during pregnancy has proven difficult to predict.
 (5)